Tute is committed to safeguarding and promoting the welfare of children.

 We understand the responsibility to ensure that we are providing an education which includes e-safety, and educate students how to safely use the internet and enable critical thinking to stay safe.

-Tute delivers dedicated e-safety lessons as part of the curriculum and includes similarly important topics, like XXXX, into other lessons, where relevant.
+Tute delivers dedicated e-safety lessons as part of the curriculum and includes similarly important topics, into other lessons, where relevant.